-Bicycling is a key component differentiating this community from other resort communities and significantly reduces the congestion and vehicular traffic that would otherwise be generated.
+Bicycling is a key component differentiating Hilton Head Island from other resort communities and significantly reduces the congestion and vehicular traffic that would otherwise be generated.
 By constructing and maintaining the extensive pathway network the Town of Hilton Head Island is improving community connectivity, providing transportation options, improving the appeal of the island to visitors interested in cycling while on vacation, and keeping pedestrian, cyclist and driver safety as important components of pathway development.

-The Town of Hilton Head Island maintains a help line, which is posted on town provided bike maps and information kiosks.
-This help line is staffed by the town's facilities management department and is used for pathway users to report unsafe conditions.
+The Town of Hilton Head Island maintains a help line, which is posted on town-provided bike maps and information kiosks.
+This help line is staffed by our facilities management department and is used for pathway users to report unsafe conditions.
 It is widely distributed to residents who are frequent pathway users.

 Hilton Head’s Hidden Bike Routes

 Discover destinations on Hilton Head Island that incorporate our rich history and natural beauty, yet receive few visitors.
 They are peaceful parks accessible by bicycle along the Island’s 50-plus miles of public multi-use pathways.